PLhery/node-twitter-api-v2/doc/auth.md

 As this method is specific to the App, it does not involve any users.
 This method is typically for developers that need read-only access to public information.

-You can instanciate a Twitter API client with two ways:
+You can instantiate a Twitter API client with two ways:
 - If you already know your Bearer token (you can obtain it in the developer portal), you can use it directly in the constructor as a `string`:
 ```ts
 const client = new TwitterApi(MY_BEARER_TOKEN);